-Revealed at WWDC 2021, iCloud+ is a mixture of a rebrand for the iCloud service you know and love, plus some neat new additional features.
+Revealed at WWDC 2021, iCloud+ is a both a rebrand of the iCloud service you know and love, plus some neat new additional features.
 And we're here to tell you everything you need to know about it.

 What is iCloud+?

 At WWDC 2021, Apple announced something of a rebrand for its iCloud service with iCloud+.
-The newly-named service will roll out alongside iOS 15, iPadOS 15, and macOS Monterey in the fall, though you probably won't notice.
+The newly-named service rolled out alongside iOS 15 and iPadOS 15, though you might not have realized unless you were looking out for it.

-Though its name is similar to Apple's other paid services, iCloud+ actually doesn't change too much about what you know about iCloud today.
-It's not an extra tier or premium add-on.
-It's mainly just a new name for paid iCloud accounts.
+Though its name is similar to Apple's other paid services, iCloud+ actually doesn't change too much about what you knew about iCloud before.
+It's not an extra tier or a premium add-on.
+It's mainly just a new name for paid iCloud accounts, as Apple states:

 iCloud+ brings with it some new features, though, namely the privacy-focused Hide My Email and Private Relay, plus enhanced HomeKit Secure Video storage.
 It's also noted in Apple's iOS 15 preview that iCloud+ will come with custom email domains for iCloud Mail accounts.

-If you are on a paid iCloud plan, you will be moved to iCloud+ automatically and get these extra features at no additional cost.
+If you are on a paid iCloud plan, you will be moved to iCloud+ automatically when you upgrade to iOS 15 and you'll get these extra features at no additional cost.

 How is iCloud+ different from iCloud?

-Apple declared iCloud+ as "everything you love about iCloud, with some great new features."
-For the most part, it's no different — it's simply a new name for paid iCloud accounts with pricing and storage tiers remaining the same.
+Apple described iCloud+ as "everything you love about iCloud, with some great new features."
+For many users, the experience of using iCloud+ will be no different — it's simply a new name for paid iCloud accounts with pricing and storage tiers remaining the same.

 iCloud+ does, however, bring with it some new features in addition to its new name, including the Hide My Email and Private Relay features for improved privacy, enhanced HomeKit Secure Video storage, and custom email domains for iCloud Mail.